 Such a combination of events is a needle in the baseball haystack.
-But as extremely unlikely as it is, it’s perhaps possible to imagine how such a feat could be repeated, especially with the way home runs are flying in today’s game.
+But as extremely unlikely as it is, it’s perhaps possible to imagine how such a feat could be repeated.

 What's even more unfathomable is the same starting pitcher giving up two slams to the same batter in the same inning.

 Of the nine examples in the list above, Tatis was the only one to face the same opponent in both plate appearances, and there's good reason for that.
 In order for a pitcher to start an inning and then allow multiple grand slams to the same player, he must face a minimum of 13 batters.

 That's the sort of thing that almost never happens in today's game.
-A close watch is kept on things such as pitch counts, innings totals, and times through the order, both in an effort to protect arms, and to maximize pitchers' productivity.
+A close watch is kept on things such as pitch counts, innings totals and times through the order -- both in an effort to protect arms, and to maximize pitchers' productivity.
+Rosters are bigger, too.

-Going back to 2010, there have only been 24 times when a pitcher has faced 12 batters in the same inning.
-In just six of those did the pitcher survive to face a 13th hitter, with the most recent being the Marlins' Pablo López in the opening frame against the Mets last May 10.
-López did surrender a grand slam to Amed Rosario but got out of the inning without loading the bases again.
+Going back to 2010, there have only been 28 times when a pitcher has faced 12 batters in the same inning.
+In just six of those did the pitcher survive to face a 13th hitter, with the most recent being the Marlins' Pablo López in the opening frame against the Mets on May 10, 2019.
+López did surrender a grand slam to Amed Rosario, but he got out of the inning without loading the bases again.

 Even in a blowout, it's difficult to imagine another pitcher being left in, with the bases loaded, to face that 13th hitter -- someone who already hit a grand slam in the inning.
 That's why Park's record appears even more untouchable than Tatis'.